-- Substantiated: there is sufficient identifiable evidence to prove the allegation; - False: there is sufficient evidence to disprove the allegation; - Malicious: there is clear evidence to prove there has been a deliberate act to deceive and the allegation is entirely false; - Unsubstantiated: this is not the same as a false allegation.
+- Substantiated: there is sufficient identifiable evidence to prove the allegation; - False: there is sufficient evidence to disprove the allegation; - Malicious: There is sufficient evidence to prove the allegation and there has been a deliberate act to deceive or cause harm to the person subject of the allegation; - Unsubstantiated: this is not the same as a false allegation.
 It means that there is insufficient evidence to prove or disprove the allegation.
 The term therefore does not imply guilt or innocence; - Unfounded: to reflect cases where there is no evidence or proper basis to support the allegation made.

 If it is established that an allegation has been deliberately invented, the police should be asked to consider if any action may be appropriate.
-Smile Education should also consider whether there is any appropriate action they can take, including giving advice to other members of staff, risk assessments or changes to working practices.
+Designated Safeguarding Officer/Deputy Designated Safeguarding Officer should also consider whether there is any appropriate action they can take, including giving advice to other members of staff, risk assessments or changes to working practices.

-8.10 Disciplinary process
+8.10.
+Disciplinary process

-The DSL or Deputy DSL should decide, in conjunction with the LADO, whether disciplinary action is required.
+Designated Safeguarding Officer/Deputy Designated Safeguarding Officer should decide, in conjunction with the LADO, whether disciplinary action is required.
 The disciplinary procedures of the organisation should be followed in such circumstances.
 In the case of candidates, they should decide whether it is appropriate to use/employ them in the future, and whether a referral to the DBS is warranted.
-Referrals to other regulatory bodies (such as Social Work England and the Teaching Regulation Authority) may also be required.
+Referrals to other regulatory bodies (such as Social Work England) may also be required.